joelio/java-gitlab-deploy-poc/README.md

 The pipeline includes both automatic and manual rollback capabilities:

+### Rollback Strategy Visualization

 ![Rollback Strategy](diagrams/Java_Rollback_Strategy.png)

-*The diagram above illustrates the automatic and manual rollback strategies with comprehensive testing.*
+*The diagram above illustrates the automatic and manual rollback strategies with comprehensive testing.
+It shows how the system detects deployment failures and initiates rollbacks to maintain service availability.*

 - **Automatic Rollback**: Triggered when deployment health checks fail
 - **Manual Rollback**: Can be triggered manually for any environment